tcmacdonald/intro-to-git/appendix.md

 Let's do this together so we can get an idea of how this workflow operates in the real world.

 1. Go to [https://github.com/tcmacdonald/intro-to-git-starter-kit](https://github.com/tcmacdonald/intro-to-git-starter-kit) and fork the repository to your own account.
-2. Clone your personal fork of the Starter Kit.
+1. Create a new fork of the Starter Kit respository.
+1. Add your fork as a new remote.
-3. Make some changes locally, add some files, etc. and commit them to your repo.
+1. Make some changes locally– add some files, edit some files, etc. and commit them to your repo.
-4. Push those changes back to Github.
+1. Push those changes back to your fork.
-5. Submit a pull-request back to the original repository with all your changes.
+1. Submit a pull-request back to the original repository with all your changes.

 ## Questions?